Kamakakuokalani Center for Hawaiian Studies

 In Fall 2005, we inaugurated our MA program to offer students an opportunity to pursue their interests while deepening their scholarly abilities.
 The master's of art degree builds on the BA program's areas of concentration.
 It addresses crucial issues such as the sustainability and resource management of the environment that is consistent with the geography and history of Hawai'i, indigenous pedagogy and epistemology, and a political and governmental infrastructure for a Hawaiian nation.
 The MA also provides professionals in government, law, criminal justice, education, social work, and various health fields, the specialized knowledge in Hawaiian history and culture needed to adequately serve an array of communities.

 Our BA and MA programs consist of five areas of concentration:

-In addition to the four courses above, candidates must select one of the following to complete the 15 credits of course prerequisites:
+And one of the following to complete the 15 credits of course prerequisites:

 Areas of Concentration

 Hawaiian Studies MA candidates will choose two of the five areas of concentration to focus their research.
 Candidates will be required to integrate the two areas of concentration in a single thesis (Plan A) or non-thesis project (Plan B).
 The areas of concentration are:

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.